chrisl8/ArloBot/README.md

  - Clean up unused bits of code in the website
  - Fully test and make work the rest of the website and node code
  - Update cypress to test what is left and only what is left
+ - Move all web bookmarks into relevant comments in my code or this Readme

 ArloBot Package for ROS
 =======================